 12. Return On Ad Spend

-Like ROI, Return On Ad Spends or ROAS breaks down how much of each dollar invested on an app is returned.
+Like ROI, Return On Ad Spends or ROAS breaks down how much of each dollar invested on an ad is returned.

 1. Load Speed

-App load speed indicates the time it takes to load after tapping.
+App load speed is a common KPI for mobile apps that indicates the time it takes to load after tapping.
 The shorter it is, the better results you can get.
 On the other hand, a longer mobile wait time means that you must take immediate action to avoid losses.

 Now fast-loading Shopify mobile apps are at your fingertips.
 Find how it looks yourself:

-Crash report is an important mobile app KPI that calculates the time the app collapsed after installation.
+Crash report is another important mobile app KPI metric that calculates the time the app collapsed after installation.
 Here, fewer crashes indicate a good app.

 These are very simple yet important mobile app KPIs that denote how often your app is installed and uninstalled.
 Installations have to be higher than uninstalls to be in a profitable position.